 Did the refusal of Hastings to grant CLS "RSO status" violate CLS' rights to free speech, expressive association, and free exercise of religion?

-Though plaintiff's expressive activity was protected, it had no constitutional right to having the state follow its selectivity.
-The Court held that the school could reasonably decide that the educational experience was promoted by the inclusion policy. the policy ensured that no student would have to fund a group that would reject it as a member.
+In its decision, the Court noted that an "accept-all-comers policy" (AACP) compliance was a reasonable, viewpoint-neutral condition on access to the student-organization forum.
+According to the Court, CLS' exclusionary expressive activity was protected, but it had no constitutional right to state subvention of its selectivity.
+The Court held that the school could reasonably decide that the educational experience was best promoted by the AACP as it ensured that no student was funding a group that would reject her as a member.
 The school's desire to redress the perceived harms of exclusionary membership policies was an adequate explanation over and above mere disagreement with any group's beliefs.
-In seeking an exemption from the school's policy, the group sought preferential, not equal, treatment; a Free Exercise of Religion Clause claim failed.
+According to the Court, in seeking an exemption from the school's AACP, the group sought preferential, not equal, treatment.
+Hence, the Free Exercise of Religion Clause claim failed.